12 birthday at home ideas for kids

 12 Epic Birthday At Home Ideas for Kids!

-Does your little have a birthday during this crazy, quarantine time?
-Mine too, mama, mine too.
-This prompted me to start to brainstorm ideas on how to celebrate kids birthdays without a big party, and I thought I would share them with you too.
+My oldest child celebrated her first birthday when the world was quarantined back in 2020.
+This prompted me to start to brainstorm ideas on how to celebrate kids birthdays without a traditional big party, and I thought I would share them with you too.
+It’s come in handy again and again as some years we’ve chosen to skip the party and do fun family days instead.

 12 Birthday At Home Ideas for Kids To Celebrate Their Special Day

-Here are 12 awesome, social distancing birthday at home ideas for kids!
+Here are 12 awesome, birthday at home ideas for kids!

 1. Lots and lots of decorations.